Everything You Need to Know About ABLE Accounts for Disabled Americans

 In some states, you can avoid the state tax burden on ABLE accounts even if you purchase from out-of-state ABLE programs.

-“Pennsylvania provides residents with ‘tax parity,’ which allows those to purchase an ABLE plan across state lines while maintaining Pennsylvania state-tax advantages,” says Paul Curley, Director of 529 & ABLE Research at ISS Market Intelligence.
+“Pennsylvania provides residents with ‘tax parity,’ which allows those to purchase an ABLE plan across state lines while maintaining Pennsylvania state-tax advantages,” said Paul Curley, Director of 529 & ABLE Research at ISS Market Intelligence.

-What are Qualified Disability Expenses?
+What Are Qualified Disability Expenses?

 With a traditional 529 account, interest isn’t taxable as long as you are using your withdrawals for qualified expenses related to higher education — or in some rare cases, K-12 education.